auto scaling observability

 1. High-dimensional data collection: Observability involves collecting a wide variety of data from different system layers, including metrics, logs, traces, and events.
 This comprehensive data collection provides a holistic view of the system’s behavior.

-2. Distributed tracing: Observability allows tracing requests as they flow through a distributed system, enabling engineers to understand the entire path and identify performance bottlenecks or errors.
+2. Distributed tracing: Observability allows tracing requests as they flow through a distributed system, enabling engineers to understand the path and identify performance bottlenecks or errors.

 3. Contextual understanding: Observability emphasizes capturing contextual information alongside the data, enabling teams to correlate events and understand the impact of changes or incidents.